Hyatt FIND Auctions: Why One Bad Bid Can Burn Tens of Thousands of Points

 When FIND is still worth bidding on

+If you're brand new to the platform, our FIND beginner's guide covers the basics.
 The rule is simple: bid like cash.
 If you wouldn't pay the cash equivalent of your bid for that exact experience on that exact date, don't bid.
-If you would, go ahead — but treat the win as a confirmed cash ticket, not a flexible points booking.
+If you would, go ahead, but treat the win as a confirmed cash ticket, not a flexible points booking.

 The bottom line